mre/endler.dev/content/2019/maybe-you-dont-need-kubernetes/index.md

-Especially in our team, which runs most services on-premise (because of its close connection to trivago's core infrastructure), we didn't want to afford running our own Kubernetes cluster.
-We wanted to ship services instead.
+Especially in our team, which runs most services on-premise (because of its close connection to trivago's core infrastructure), we didn't want to afford running our own Kubernetes cluster; we wanted to ship services instead.

 {{ figure(src="nuclear-kubernetes.jpg", alt="Nuclear hot take: nobody will care about Kubernetes in five years. -A tweet by Corey Quinn" link="https://twitter.com/QuinnyPig/status/1093261169614356490") }}

-## Batteries not included
+## Batteries Not Included

 Nomad is the 20% of service orchestration that gets you 80% of the way.
 All it does is manage deployments.
 It takes care of your rollouts and restarts your